 Seller's old loans paid off through the closing are shown on Lines 508 and 509.
 If there are more payoffs, they can be shown on lines 513 through 519.

-The seller’s bottom line, being the amount of money the seller will receive at the closing, is similarly calculated in the 600 series.
+The seller's bottom line, being the amount of money the seller receives at the closing, is similarly calculated in the 600 series.

 As mentioned, you can use the HUD-1 to confirm that the actual loan and closing charges haven't jumped from the estimated charges you were shown on the Good Faith Estimate (GFE).
 To make this task easier, the law requires the escrowee to reference line items on the GFE within the corresponding line items on the HUD-1.

 Page 3 of the HUD-1 shows the detailed comparison.
 The law also prohibits increases in the loan origination fees, points, and transfer taxes from the amounts shown on the GFE, and requires that government recording charges, and charges for third-party services where the third-party is selected by the lender or the seller, such as appraisal fees, credit reporting fees, tax service fees, flood certifications, prepaid mortgage insurance, and title insurance premiums, never increase greater than 10% from the estimate.
 The GFE form, including an explanation of which charges cannot change, can be found on the HUD website.